 ABSOLUTELY NOT!
 No benefit is accrued by mailing your most important piece of evidence to the Department of Motor Vehicles.

 It is important to retain the original summons.
 Sometimes officers make errors on the original ticket that is given to the motorist.
 Then realizing their errors, they make changes on the copy which is submitted to the Department of Motor Vehicles.
 If you do not have the original, the administrative law judge hearing your case may believe you made the changes.

 The most frequent error made by police officers involves the location of the infraction.
 For example, the summons you received may indicate that you were driving westbound on 34th Street.
 In court, the officer may testify that you were driving eastbound on 34th Street.
 If the case is properly handled, the ticket should be dismissed.

-Contact Karen Friedman, who is able to enter a not guilty plea on your behalf while keeping the original ticket at:
+Contact Karen A. Friedman for a free consultation.
+Karen is able to enter a not guilty plea on your behalf while keeping the original ticket.